thomwiggers/thomwiggers.nl/content/events/2021-01-11-RWC/index.md

 # Post-Quantum TLS with KEMs instead of signatures

-_This article has also been posted to [Sofía Celi's blog](https://claucece.github.io/2021/01/10/cf-kemtls.html) and the [Cloudflare blog](https://blog.cloudflare.com/kemtls-post-quantum-tls-without-signatures/)._
+_This article has also been posted to [sofiaceli's blog](https://claucece.github.io/2021/01/10/cf-kemtls.html) and the [Cloudflare blog](https://blog.cloudflare.com/kemtls-post-quantum-tls-without-signatures/)._

 Fundamentally, the Transport Layer Security protocol (TLS), which secures most of the Internet connections, has mainly been a key exchange